Trump says he will reach out to North Korea's Kim again

 Trump's nominee to lead the Pentagon, Pete Hegseth, recently labelled North Korea as a "nuclear power" in a statement submitted to a Senate panel, according to reports.

-Seoul's defense ministry said in response that Pyongyang's status as a nuclear power "cannot be recognized" and that it will work with Washington to denuclearize.
+Seoul's defence ministry said in response that Pyongyang's status as a nuclear power "cannot be recognised" and that it will work with Washington to denuclearise.